Chapter Four: Consent

 At dawn, pale light crept through the integration-suite doors and spread across the corridor floor in long, thin strips.

-The Cohort gathered without being summoned, drawn by the same unnamed current.
+The cohort gathered without being summoned, drawn by the same unnamed current.

 Ethan arrived first, already moving.